 To browse all LAO publications, visit our Publications page.

 September 29, 2022 - Each year, our office publishes California Spending Plan, a series of publications that summarize the annual state budget.
-The final version of Overview of the California Spending Plan is presented here along with short online posts that focus on major areas and features of the 2020-21 budget package.
+The Overview of the California Spending Plan is presented here along with short online posts that focus on major areas and features of the 2022-23 budget package.
 As more of these posts become available, we will add them below.

 September 27, 2022 - The Supplemental Report of the 2022-23 Budget Act contains statements of legislative intent and requests for studies that were adopted by the Legislature during deliberations on the 2022-23 budget package.

 September 27, 2022 - This post discusses features of the state's spending plan that were not covered elsewhere in the 2022-23 Spending Plan series.

 August 3, 2022 - Presented to: Assembly Budget Subcommittee No. 6 on Process, Oversight and Program Evaluation

 June 13, 2022 - Presented to: Assembly Committee on Budget

 June 9, 2022 - Senate Committee on Budget and Fiscal Review